Skip to main content

 Hearty Pancakes With Bell Pepper, Potatoes or Mushrooms

 Pancakes also work well as a full, hearty dish.
-When choosing a filling, many healthy foods come are suitable.
+When choosing a filling, many healthy options exist.

 For example, bell pepper is a popular vegetable for pancakes.
 It has large amounts of potassium, magnesium and zinc.
 For high levels of vitamin C, you should reach for the red bell pepper.